cipalonline/cipalonline.github.io/content/posts/arch-installation-guide/arch-installation-guide.en.md

 The installation process involves selecting the desired packages and mounting them in the `/mnt` directory.
 It is recommended to install at least the following packages: `base`, `linux`, `linux-firmware`, `base-devel`, `grub`, `efibootmgr`, `nano`, `networkmanager`, `git`, `pulseaudio` and `intel-ucode`.

-*Note: For those using an AMD processor, it's necessary to install the `amd-ucode` package instead of `intel-ucode`.
+*- **Note**: For those using an AMD processor, it's necessary to install the `amd-ucode` package instead of `intel-ucode`.
 This will ensure your system has the latest microcode updates from AMD.*

 To install these packages, use the command below: